erply/api-go-wrapper/README.md

     }()

 ### Returning output channel to the caller
-Once all background processes go routines are started, the `Get` method returns the mrged output channel to the caller.
+Once all background processes go routines are started, the `Get` method returns the merged output channel to the caller.

     return p.mergeChannels(ctx, childChans...)

 ### GetGrouped method algorithm

 The method accepts the `groupSize` parameter indicating the amount of items which will be packed into a single group.
-This parameter should not be greather than max amount of items per bulk request (100 x 100).
+This parameter should not be greater than max amount of items per bulk request (100 x 100).

 First this method calls the `Get` method internally and creates the output channel for grouped items: